nauam/Courses/docs/manual/calendars.md

 [System Calendars](/manual/calendars/system-calendars.md)

-:   Can be applied for all Jobs on all QW Control Projects, or to all Jobs on selected Projects.
+:   Can be applied for all Jobs on all Rundeck Projects, or to all Jobs on selected Projects.

 [Project Calendars](/manual/calendars/project-calendars.md)